nojronatron/nojronatron.github.io/code401-files/android-fundamentals.md

 Must be at the root of the app project directory: `AndroidManifest.xml`

-- Declares all components within an App
+- Declares all components, including Activities, within an App
-- ID's user permissions required by the APp
+- ID's user permissions required by the App
 - Minimum API Level rqeuired by App
 - Hardware and Software features used/required by App (Camera, BTLE, etc)
 - List of other APIs the App needs to be linked against (meaning what?)